decompfrontier/decompfrontier.github.io/source/pages/TODO/index.rst

 .. task-list ::
     :custom:

-    + [  ] Minimal?
+    + [  ] Minimal (?)
 HTML Admin tool to modify all the parameters of unit/unitteam/player
     + [  ] External tool to modify all the JSONs in deploy/ directory and BF MSTs

 To define/think about them